Teach Your Kid Business and Life Skills. With a Lemonade Stand.

 My daughter is 8 and she wants to conquer the world with a lemonade stand.

 When I was a kid, I put one up too, in our colony in Madras.
-It did fairly good business.
+It did pretty good business.

 Why lemonade?
 Well, it's healthy, hydrating, simple to make, yummy.
 Also, when life gives you lemons, you make lemonade.
 Beyonce will agree, right?